emangalloway/sandwich-factory/README.md

 ## Setup

-- Create a new project, Project Title: Dealership Updated
+- Create a new project, Project Title: Sandwich Factory
 - Check create GitHub repo
 - Ensure that Maven is builder
 - Ensure Java 17 is language
 - Click create and the add new package
-- Add classes needed for the Dealership.
+- Add classes needed for the Sandwich Factory.
-- Add contracts.csv
+- Add receipts folder
 ### Prerequisites

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).